 Most promising work regarding regrowing dentin and its regeneration

-Promotion of natural tooth repair by small molecule GSK3 antagonists
+Promotion of natural tooth repair by small molecule GSK-3 antagonists

 When will this treatment be available?

-Pulp is the inner part of each tooth and it’s made of living connective tissue and cells called odontoblasts.
+The pulp is the inner part of each tooth and it’s made of living connective tissue and cells called odontoblasts.
 It is sealed and protected by dentin but in case of deep caries or trauma can be exposed and infected.
-So far the only way of treating such conditions was an endodontic treatment which is a form of a therapy that involves the removal of the dental pulp.
+So far the only way of treating such conditions was an endodontic treatment which is a form of therapy that involves the removal of the dental pulp.